 Yes – the D0314 flow holds MPAN counts for all NHH connections and this information is broken down into profile class and LLFC (that will identify the POC voltage for the NHH MPANs) which can be easily interrogated to determine the POC voltage with the majority of connections.

-Another IDNO respondent agreed and noted that should be a simple comparison and is likely to only need to be done very infrequently.
-For example if the split of NHH connections for a particular EDNO with 40,000 customers is 30% LV , 70% HV, it is a safe assumption that this will not change to 51% LV to 49% HV within say a 12 or even 24 month period.
+Another IDNO respondent agreed with the consultation question and noted that it should be a simple comparison and is likely to only need to be done very infrequently.
+For example if the split of NHH connections for a particular EDNO with 40,000 Customers is 30% LV , 70% HV, it is a safe assumption that this will not change to 51% LV to 49% HV within say a 12 or even 24 month period.

-A different DNO respondent agreed and explained that the D0314 can be used to validate which connection voltage the LDNO has defaulted to for UMS and can be used to determine the connection voltages of all other customers.
-This should enable the DNO to validate the application of the LLFC if they choose.
+A different DNO respondent agreed with the consultation question and explained that the D0314 can be used to validate which connection voltage the LDNO has defaulted to for UMS and can be used to determine the connection voltages of all other Customers.
+This should enable the DNO to validate the application of the LLFC if they choose to.

 Question 11 – The Working Group believes that the current wording defined in Schedule 19 will support the proposed new UMS LLFC assignment and associated billing arrangements and there should be no impact on Parties IT systems as a result.
 Do you agree with this assertion?
 Please provide your rationale if you disagree with this view.